uc-cdis/gen3-workflow/docs/metrics.md

 ## Metrics

-Metrics can be exposed at a `/metrics` endpoint compatible with Prometheus scraping and visualize in Prometheus or Graphana, etc.
+Metrics can be exposed at a `/metrics` endpoint compatible with Prometheus scraping and visualized in Prometheus or Graphana, etc.

 The metrics are defined in `gen3workflow/metrics.py` as follows: